Study in a bustling, multicultural metropolis

-Note: The ACM Jordan program is only available to students from the 14 colleges in the ACM consortium.
-Students from schools outside the ACM consortium should inquire directly through AMIDEAST.
+The ACM Jordan program is only open to students at the 14 ACM member colleges.
+Students from institutions outside the ACM should inquire directly through AMIDEAST.

 If the deadline has passed and you are interested in applying, contact the ACM Office immediately.
 Late applications may be accepted on a space-available basis.

 Emily Gaul, Assistant Director of Off-Campus Study Programs

 11 E. Adams Street, Suite 800, Chicago, IL 60603

 312.561.5919 / firstname.lastname@example.org

 Analyze current events in the Middle East through a new lens

 By taking a variety of in-depth courses and getting involved in the community, you will grow to understand Jordan’s social and political impact on a global scale.